DEF HANDLING GUIDE

 What Should You Do If There’s a Spill?

 Occasionally, you may have a spill during transfer.
 DEF isn’t corrosive, which means it won’t damage equipment should it come into contact with it.
-It’s also non-toxic, which means it won’t harm animals or the environment.
-However, it’s important to clean up spills, as the area can become slippery and result in falls.
+However, it’s important to clean up spills, as the area can become slippery and may cause a fall.
+Be sure to always wear personal protective equipment, such as protective gloves, when cleaning minor or major spills*.

 What Should You Do If the Fluid Is Contaminated?